ivansrbulov/auto-openwebui/README.md

-# Automatic Ollama with Open WebUI and Cloudflare Tunnel
+# Ollama Server with Open WebUI and Cloudflare Tunnel

-A bash script to automate running Open WebUI on Linux systems with Ollama and Cloudflare via Docker
+This repository provides a streamlined setup for running an Ollama server with Open WebUI, securely accessible over the internet through a Cloudflare tunnel.

 ## Overview